j0r1/GRALE2/pygrale/doc/source/tutorial.rst

 for some very small galaxies that are visible in both images.
 To delete points, first select them: a single point is selected by clicking on it, by holding Ctrl/Cmd you can add points to the selection, and by holding Shift you can select a range.
-Pressing Shift-Delete then removes the selected points.
+Pressing Shift+Delete then removes the selected points.
 With the new matching points, make sure that the RGB layer is active, and double click again to re-calculate the alignment.